 This is probably the most common question I see among women new to Intermittent Fasting.
 Unfortunately there is no hard-and-fast definitive answer to this question.
 We all react to stress differently.
 Yes, I said stress.
 Fasting is a stressor to the body - especially the female body.
 Like money worries, relationship drama, and exercise, fasting will cause the body various levels of stress which can, and often will, result in negative consequences regarding our health.

 I'm going out on a limb here, but I'm guessing most of you have jobs and financial responsibilities, relationships, some of you have children or are care takers of family members.
-You probably rarely get eight hours of sleep and, let's face it, who has time when living in the real world to meditate daily?
+You probably rarely get eight hours of sleep and, let's face it, who has time to meditate daily when living in the real world?

 All of these things are life's stressors.
 Now, add lack of sleep, job and family/relationship stress to a boiling pot of intense daily exercise and a lack of food and your body will start to make some decisions for you.
 One of them is that you are in no place to have a baby and it begins revving down the reproductive engine, rendering you infertile.
 This then causes a cascade of negative affects for, you guessed it, your metabolism!
 When the body shuts down “non-essential” body processes such as reproduction, this is called hypothalamic amenorrhea.
 When you reach this state, your levels of estrogen and progesterone drop very low.
 Low levels of these hormones will cause the weakening of your bones while affecting your metabolism, energy and even your sanity!